On the On-Shell Renormalization of Fermion Masses, Fields, and Mixing Matrices at 1-loop: Examples of the proposed scheme

 \subsubsection{Fully massless case ($i,j<3$)}

-In the fully massless case we only need to evaluate one scalar self-energy function to get the mass counterterms (for example, $\Sigma^{sL}(0)$).
-For the neutrino mass counterterms $\delta m^{L,R,\nu}_{ij}$ we easily get \begin{widetext}
+In the fully massless case we only need to evaluate one scalar self-energy function to get the off-diagonal contributions to the mass (for example, $\Sigma^{sL}(0)$).
+For the neutrino mass contributions $\delta m^{L,R,\nu}_{ji}$ we easily get

-\end{widetext} Here summation over $a$ is implied, and we used a different index than $k$ to emphasize that summation runs over all four neutrinos instead of the 3 generations.
+Here summation over $a$ is implied, and we used a different index than $k$ to emphasize that summation runs over all four neutrinos instead of the 3 generations.
 We got $\delta m^{R,\nu}_{ji}$ via hermitian conjugation of $\delta m^{L,\nu}_{ji}$ and by noticing that the Passarino-Veltman functions are real in the massless case.
 In evaluating the scalar self-energy function we used unitarity relations of $U_L$ and $U_R$ matrices in the massless case.
-The above contributions are for $i\neq j$, however, the real part can also be used if $i=j$ as mentioned in Section~\ref{sec:mas_field_def}.
+The above contributions are for $i\neq j$, however, the real part can also be used for $i=j$ as mentioned in Section~\ref{sec:mas_field_def}.
 In other words, we regard the real part of above contributions for the whole massless block instead of its off-diagonal components only.

 It is easy to note that the UV divergent parts cancel since the divergences of $B_0$ functions do not depend on the arguments.
 Even more easily we see the explicit gauge-independence.
 As noted in the model introduction, we think of these contributions as a radiative mass.
 In addition, this contribution can be diagonalized by noticing the remaining freedom in the first two rows of $U^\dagger_L$.
 To make these contributions diagonal we can choose one of the two rows of $U^T_L$ to be orthogonal to $G^{}_\nu$~\cite{Grimus1989}.
 Alternatively, diagonalization can be made more simple by defining a new Yukawa coupling to the second Higgs doublet (analogous to the one in~\cite{Dudenas2019})